 #2 Zakynthos Shipwreck Viewpoint

-From a vantage point above the bay, you can admire the beach and the shipwreck from a bird’s eye view.
-The Navagio View Point is located directly on the cliffs and can be easily reached by rental car or with a guided bus tour on an asphalt road.
+From a viewpoint above the bay, you can admire the beach and the shipwreck from a bird’s-eye view.
+The Navagio Viewpoint is located directly on the cliffs and is easily accessible by rental car or guided bus tour via a paved road.

-On site there is an unpaved parking lot (be careful with the entrance!), a canteen cart, a souvenir stand and basic toilets.
-Steps take you to the actual viewing balcony, a small fenced platform from which you can see Shipwreck Beach.
+On site, there is an unpaved parking lot (be careful when entering!), a food truck, a souvenir stand, and basic restrooms.
+A flight of stairs leads you to the actual viewing balcony, a small fenced-in platform from which you can see Shipwreck Beach.

-Since 2025, there has been another viewpoint Navagio 2, which you can reach in a few minutes from the first viewpoint via a concrete path.
-The view of the bay is also fantastic from here.
-For safety reasons, the entire area has been fenced off, as the steep cliffs here drop down several meters.
+Since 2025, there has been another viewpoint, Viewpoint Navagio 2, which you can reach from the first viewpoint in just a few minutes via a paved path.
+The view of the bay is fantastic from here as well.
+For safety reasons, the entire area has been fenced off, as the steep cliffs here drop hundreds of feet.
 Anyone who ignores the barriers is risking their life.
 Memorial plaques commemorate past accidents.

-Navagio Bay is one of the most popular Sights in Greece.
-In the summer months very long waiting times at the Navagio viewpoint are not uncommon.
-Due to the small balcony, long queues form, especially around lunchtime, and you wait 1-2 hours in the blazing sun for a short snapshot from above.
+Navagio Bay is one of the most popular attractions in Greece.
+During the summer months, waiting times at the Navagio View Point are not uncommon.
+Due to the small balcony, long lines form especially around noon, and you may have to wait 1–2 hours in the blazing sun for a quick snapshot from above.

 #2 Boat Tours to Shipwreck Beach

 On Zakynthos, boat tours to Shipwreck Beach are offered from numerous coastal towns.
-Also from Zakynthos town and even from Laganas in the south, you can join a Shipwreck Beach day trip.
-However, a large part of the route is covered by bus, as the distances to the shipwreck are too far.
+These popular Shipwreck day trips also depart from Zakynthos Town and even from Laganas in the south.
+However, most of the journey is covered by bus, as the distances to the shipwreck are too far.

-Via the GetYourGuide* portal you can find guided tours excursions to Navagio Beach from almost all tourist places in Zakynthos.
+Through the GetYourGuide* portal, you can book guided excursions to Navagio Beach from nearly all tourist locations on Zakynthos.
 Prices vary depending on the departure point and season.
-Here you can find out about the excursions and reserve your place directly if necessary:
+Here you can find out more about the excursions and reserve your spot directly if needed:

-Tours typically include hotel pickup (depending on location) and round-trip bus transfers to the departure ports in Zakynthos Town, Agios Nikolaos, or Porto Vromi.
+The tours typically include hotel pickup (depending on location) and round-trip bus transfers to the departure ports in Zakynthos Town, Agios Nikolaos, or Porto Vromi.
 Meals may be included depending on the tour.
-We head for a tavern working with the tour operator.
+The tour stops at a tavern that partners with the tour operator.

-Shipwreck Beach is approached by both small boats and large ships.
-Anyone who is familiar with the Motorboat to Zakynthos Shipwreck should be aware that landslides can occur again and again in the bay and as a result tidal waves.
+Shipwreck Beach is accessible by both small boats and large ships.
+Anyone wishing to travel to the Zakynthos shipwreck by motorboat should be aware that landslides and, consequently, tidal waves can occur in the bay from time to time.

 Boat tour from Cape Skinari

-We did the trip to Shipwreck Beach in combination with the Blue Caves (see point #6) with the provider Potamitis Bboat Trips from Cape Skinari.
-Tours depart daily from 9 a.m. to 6 p.m. every 15 minutes (end of April to end of October) and prices are around €25 per person.
+We took the trip to Shipwreck Beach in combination with the Blue Caves (see point #6) with the provider Potamitis Boat Trips from Cape Skinari.
+Tours depart daily from 9 a.m. to 6 p.m. every 15 minutes (late April through late October), and prices are approximately €25 per person.

-The tours are done either by big boat called Dionysios (about 30 people) or by smaller glassbottom boats realized.
-In about 20-25 minutes you will get to Shipwreck Beach.
-In the meantime, anchoring boats on the beach is no longer allowed due to the risk of rockfall and landslides, and entering Shipwreck Beach is prohibited.
+The tours are conducted either on the large boat named Dionysios (approx. 30 people) or on smaller glass-bottom boats.
+It takes about 20–25 minutes to reach Shipwreck Beach.
+Boats are no longer allowed to anchor at the beach due to the risk of falling rocks and landslides, and access to Shipwreck Beach is prohibited.

-We can recommend the tour with Potamitis without hesitation.
-There was plenty of seating on the boats and no music.
-Since it is only a transfer service, there were no further explanations on board.
+We can wholeheartedly recommend the tour with Potamitis.
+There was plenty of seating on the boats and no loud music.
+Since this is strictly a transfer service, there were no additional explanations provided on board.
 The entire tour, including the Blue Caves, takes about 3 hours.
-More information: Potamitisbros
+More info: Potamitisbros

-Shipwreck Beach, Navagio Beach or Smuggler’s Bay, which is probably most photographed beach in Greece has many names today.
-Before the ship washed ashore, the imposing bay was called Agios Georgios, as it is located directly below the monastery of the same name (see point #6).
+Shipwreck Beach, Navagio Beach, or Smugglers’ Cove—the most photographed beach in Greece has many names today.
+Before the ship washed ashore, the impressive bay was called Agios Georgios, as it is located directly below the monastery of the same name (see point #6).

-At Shipwreck Beach itself, there is a lifeguard during the summer months.
-Unfortunately, the beach is not child-friendly, as it drops deep into the sea quite quickly and accidents can occur while swimming due to the constant mooring of boats.
-In the meantime, the entire beach section is closed due to landslides.
+There is a lifeguard on duty at Shipwreck Beach during the summer months.
+Unfortunately, the beach is not child-friendly, as the water gets deep quite quickly and accidents while swimming can occur due to the constant docking of boats.
+Currently, the entire beach section is closed due to a landslide.

 Swimming tips for Navagio Beach:

-› Beach loungers: none available, no trees, only shade from rocks
+› Beach chairs: none available, no trees, shade only from rocks

-› Catering: Self-catering (please do not leave any rubbish on the beach)
+› Food: Bring your own (please do not leave trash on the beach)

-› Family-friendly: relatively deep descent in the west, a bit flatter and sandier in the east
+› Family-friendly: relatively steep descent on the west side, slightly flatter and sandier on the east side

-› Activities: Just swimming, lying on the beach and taking photos of the shipwreck
+› Activities: Just swimming, lounging on the beach, and taking photos of the shipwreck

-Shipwreck Beach literally suffers from the crowds in summer, almost every Zakynthos vacationer wants to visit the popular beach.
-Not only is the beach coveted, but also the vantage point above it is literally besieged in summer.
-In recent years, the hype surrounding the Zakynthos shipwreck has reached a new dimension.
+Shipwreck Beach is literally swamped by crowds in the summer; virtually every Zakynthos vacationer wants to visit this popular beach.
+Not only is the beach itself in high demand, but the viewpoint above it is also literally overrun in the summer.
+In recent years, the hype surrounding the Zakynthos shipwreck has reached a new level.

-The hunt for the perfect selfie has already cost the lives of four holidaymakers.
-They fell from the limestone cliffs, which are up to 200 m high.
-The government in Athens intervened in the last death.
-Several security employees now guard the cliffs around the Navagio Beach Viewpoint.
+The quest for the perfect selfie has already cost four vacationers their lives.
+They fell from the limestone cliffs, which are up to 200 meters high.
+Following the most recent fatality, the government in Athens intervened.
+Several security personnel now guard the cliffs around the Navagio Beach Viewpoint during the season.
 A flag marks the accident site at the former viewpoint.

 Why is the shipwreck stranded in Navagio Bay?

-Since the shipwreck, tourism in Zakynthos has really picked up speed and there is no end in sight.
-More and more holidaymakers are choosing the island as a holiday destination, which unfortunately also has a negative impact on the Zakynthos Turtles.
-Some locals even assume that the then Ministry of Tourism deliberately let the ship run aground in 1980.
+Since the shipwreck, tourism on Zakynthos has really taken off, and there is no end in sight.
+More and more vacationers are choosing the island as a vacation destination, which unfortunately also has a negative impact on the Zakynthos turtles.
+Some locals even believe that the Ministry of Tourism at the time intentionally ran the ship aground in 1980.

-Many myths surround the old cutter, stories were partly invented to attract even more tourists.
-The fact is that the ship named MV Panagiotis (built in 1937) ran aground on 2 October 1980 at 4:30 a.m.
+Many myths surround the old cutter; some stories were invented to attract even more tourists.
+The fact is that the ship named MV Panagiotis (built in 1937) ran aground on October 2, 1980, at 4:30 a.m.
 On board were nine crew members, two Italians and seven Greeks.
 All survived the accident.

-For years, the official story read like this: The MV Panagiotis was supposed to sail from Kefalonia (port of Agrostoli) to Albania (port of Durres).
-On her last trip she got into stormy weather and poor visibility prevented navigation.
-Due to a defect in the engine, the ship became unable to maneuver and landed on the Caribbean Navagio Beach.
+For years, the official story went like this: The MV Panagiotis was supposed to sail from Kefalonia (Port of Agrostoli) to Albania (Port of Durres).
+On its final voyage, it encountered stormy weather, and poor visibility hindered navigation.
+Due to an engine malfunction, the ship became unable to maneuver and ended up on the Caribbean-like Navagio Beach.

 The captain then alerted the authorities.
-However, a few hours later, two boats with locals arrived and plundered the ship.
-29 Zakynther were later even charged with theft.
-The most famous story, however, was that the MV Panagiotis had been operating as a smuggler’s boat for years.
+However, a few hours later, two boats carrying locals arrived and looted the ship.
+Twenty-nine Zakynthians were later even charged with theft.
+The most well-known story, however, was that the MV Panagiotis had been operating as a smuggling vessel for years.

-So in September 1980 she set sail from Turkey to Italy.
-On board were cigarettes worth 200,000 dollars, which were intended for the Italian mafia.
-The Greek coastal police were already on the trail of the ship.
-In bad seas she ran aground in Navagio Bay.
-Numerous cigarettes were floating around in the sea.
+In September 1980, it set sail from Turkey to Italy.
+On board were cigarettes worth $200,000, intended for the Italian mafia.
+The Greek coast guard was already on the ship’s trail.
+In rough seas, it ran aground in Navagio Bay.
+Numerous cigarettes floated around in the sea.

 The crew fled to avoid punishment.
-The captain turned himself in to the authorities at the time, but was never convicted.
-The smuggled goods were distributed to the people, so it is said that no cigarette pack was sold on Zakynthos for years.
-Court documents, photos and contemporary witnesses confirmed this scenario in 2020.
+The captain turned himself in to the authorities at the time but was never convicted.
+The contraband was distributed among the people; reportedly, not a single pack of cigarettes was sold on Zakynthos for years afterward.
+Court documents, photos, and eyewitnesses confirmed this scenario in 2020.

-💡 Zakynthos book tip: The travel guide Zakynthos from Michael Müller Verlag contains many valuable tips and background information and was a loyal companion during our stay: View on Amazon*
+💡 Zakynthos Book Recommendation: The Zakynthos travel book from Routh Guides contains many valuable tips and background information and was a faithful companion during our stay: View on Amazon*

 Elatino, Volimes

-Panagiotis and his family run a simple café-restaurant in the heart of Kato Volimes directly opposite the school.
-The friendly hosts serve tasty Greek dishes from gyros to moussaka, as well as changing daily specials at fair prices.
+Panagiotis and his family run a simple café-restaurant in the heart of Kato Volimes, directly across from the school.
+The friendly hosts serve tasty Greek dishes ranging from gyros to moussaka, as well as daily specials at fair prices.

 Melissokipos Cafe, Anafonitria

-Family-run café next to the Monastery of Anafonitria.
-In addition to all the tourist shops and fast food taverns, the lovingly decorated restaurant offers a welcome change.
-You sit comfortably under old olive trees with a view of the monastery fortified tower.
-Freshly squeezed juices, delicious coffee and sweet snacks are served.
+A family-run café next to the Anafonitria Monastery.
+Amid all the tourist shops and fast-food taverns, this lovingly decorated spot offers a welcome change of pace.
+You can sit comfortably under old olive trees with a view of the monastery’s defensive tower.
+They serve freshly squeezed juices, delicious coffee, and sweet snacks.

 #5 Hotels near the Zakynthos Shipwreck

-An overnight stay near Navagio Bay is especially worthwhile in the high season, as you are at the Zakynthos highlight in time.
-Volimes and Anafonitria are the closest villages to the Shipwreck viewpoint.
+Staying overnight near Navagio Bay is especially worthwhile during the high season, as it allows you to arrive at this Zakynthos highlight in good time.
+Volimes and Anafonitria are the villages closest to the Shipwreck viewpoint.
 The area around Cape Skinari near Korithi and Elies is also recommended.
-Click on the links to Booking.com* and get more info:
+Click on the links to Booking.com* for more information:

 Casa Tsounis

 Simple but well-equipped apartments in Kato Volimes.
-Fair prices and loving host family.
-About 10 min by car to Shipwreck Beach Viewpoint.
+Fair prices and a welcoming host family.
+About a 10-minute drive to the Shipwreck Beach Viewpoint.

 Tramonto Villa

-Fantastic villa for up to 8 people above Volimes.
-Tasteful furnishings, great pool area and wonderful views of the mountains of the Elation region.
+A dreamy villa for up to 8 people above Volimes.
+Tasteful decor, a great pool area, and a magnificent view of the mountains of the Elation region.

 Anemomilos Korithi

-Restored windmill located on a hill between Korithi and Agios Nikolaos and surrounded by beautiful nature.
-Warm hosts, loving furnishings, as well as terrace including outdoor kitchen with a magnificent sunset.
+A restored windmill situated on a hill between Korithi and Agios Nikolaos, surrounded by stunning nature.
+Warm hosts, lovingly decorated interiors, and a terrace with an outdoor kitchen offering spectacular sunsets.

 Akron Luxury Suites

-Luxury villa located on Cape Skinari in an absolutely quiet location.
+A luxury villa located at Cape Skinari in an absolutely quiet setting.
 Infinity pool with a view of the neighboring island of Kefalonia.
-Only 5 minutes to the Blue Cave jetty and 7 minutes to the Potamitis tours to Navagio Bay.
+Just 5 minutes to the Blue Cave pier or 7 minutes to the Potamitis tours to Navagio Bay.

 *Links to Booking.com